ekiczekaetna/dockerized-dashboard/README.md

 1. Run `gradle test jacocoTestReport`.
 This creates a test coverage report which will be fed to SonarQube in the next step.
 1. Run `gradle sonarqube`.
 It will analyze your code with the SonarQube Scanner for Gradle (https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Gradle) and send results to SonarQube.
 1. In SonarQube, confirm a new project has been created to analyze the Gradle project.
 Browse to the project and then to the Administration tab.
 Select Update Key and copy the key.
-Back in the dashboard code, edit `jobs/sonar.rb` and replace the value of `sq_project_key` with the project key from SonarQube.
+Back in the dashboard code, edit `smashing/jobs/sonar.rb` and replace the value of `sq_project_key` with the project key from SonarQube.
 1. Rebuild and re-run the dashboard container.
-The widget should now display more useful information about the Gradle project.
+The widget should now display useful information about the Gradle project.

 # How to get the Rally widget working
-1. Copy `widgets/rally/rally.credentials.template` to `widgets/rally/rally.credentials` and change the username and password in that file to use valid Rally credentials.
+1. Copy `smashing/widgets/rally/rally.credentials.template` to `smashing/widgets/rally/rally.credentials` and change the username and password in that file to use valid Rally credentials.
 1. Edit jobs/rally.rb and replace the value of `rally_project_key` with the project key from Rally.
 The project key can be found in the URL for the project homepage, i.e. https://rally1.rallydev.com/#/THIS_IS_MY_PROJECT_KEY.
 1. Rebuild and re-run the dashboard container.
 The widget's background should eventually change to the default widget background, currently a solid (no flashing) light blue.
 This indicates a healthy connection to Rally.
 Unhealthy connections will change the background to use the style `status-warning` or `status-danger` as defined in the default CSS.
 These styles usually include "alarming" colors like red and yellow, and include a flashing behavior to grab the user's attention.